HAPS-ITS: Enabling Future ITS Services in Trans-Continental Highways

 The HAPS-ITS can guarantee this requirement due to its short communication delay (below 0.33 ms) \cite{alam2020high}.
-However, achieving a high H2V throughput is challenging as current wireless technologies, namely Long Term Evolution (LTE), mmWave, and massive multiple-input multiple-output (MIMO), realize cell data rates under 500 Mbps at distances up to 40 km, which may handle the traffic of low level CAVs or of a small number of high level CAVs simultaneously.
-For denser traffic along trans-continental highways, the H2V communication link may rapidly become the HAPS-ITS bottleneck, which would limit the efficiency of the ITS services.
+However, achieving a high H2V throughput is challenging as current wireless technologies, namely LTE, mmWave, and m-MIMO, realize cell data rates under 500 Mbps at distances up to 40 km, which may handle the traffic of low level CAVs or of a small number of high level CAVs simultaneously.
+For denser traffic along trans-continental highways, the H2V link may rapidly become the HAPS-ITS bottleneck, which would limit the efficiency of the ITS services.
 Finally, communication functions require a substantial number of components, such as antennas, transponders, low-noise power amplifiers, frequency converters, and filters.
 Since one of the HAPS-ITS roles is similar to a BS, more active components may be needed, which would increase the power consumption and require more payload space in the HAPS nodes \cite{kurt2020vision}.